Martchus/tageditor/README.md

 ## Build instructions
 The application depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and [tagparser](https://github.com/Martchus/tagparser) and is built the same way as these libaries.
 For basic instructions checkout the README file of [c++utilities](https://github.com/Martchus/cpp-utilities).
-When the Qt GUI is enabled, Qt 5 and [qtutilities](https://github.com/Martchus/qtutilities) are required, too.
+When the Qt GUI is enabled, Qt and [qtutilities](https://github.com/Martchus/qtutilities) are required, too.

-### Building with Qt 5 GUI
+### Building with Qt GUI
-The following Qt 5 modules are requried: core concurrent gui network widgets declarative/script webenginewidgets/webkitwidgets
+The following Qt modules are requried (version 5.6 or higher): core concurrent gui network widgets declarative/script webenginewidgets/webkitwidgets

 ### Select Qt module for web view and JavaScript
 * Add `-DWEBVIEW_PROVIDER:STRING=webkit/webengine/none` to the CMake arguments to use either Qt WebKit (works with